 Pivoting to Manage a Call Center Crisis

 Through a successful EPMO launch as well as the adoption of a Scaled Agile Framework (SAFe) and Lean Budgeting model, our client gained the power to pivot without mercy.
 They didn’t have to seek approval to shift gears and reprioritize work to meet changing customer demands.
-This made all the difference, when the COVID-19 pandemic hit the U.S. and their call center volume jumped some 600%.
+This made all the difference when the COVID-19 pandemic hit and call volume jumped some 600%.

 Inundated with requests for loan extensions and deferred lease payments, they couldn’t keep up.
 Costs soared as customer experience plummeted.
 So they innovated.